 With justifiable alarm, we are witnessing a new and dangerous disease race around the globe.
 As fatalities increase, we take measures to try to protect ourselves and others.
 There is, however, a danger far greater and more pervasive than COVID-19.

 In the Bible, we are told of a woman who approached the king to ask a favor of him.
 We don’t know her name; she is described only as a “wise woman.”
-Her words to the king were indeed wise, and among them was this short statement, “We must … die.”1
+Her words to the king were indeed wise, and among them was this short statement, “We will surely die.”1

 Of course, you already know we will all die some day.
 The question is not if we will die; the question is only when, and how.
 Why must we all die?
-The Bible gives us the reason: “By one man [Adam] sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned.”2 We cannot help that we are born with the tendency to sin, but each of us has also become guilty of deliberate acts of sin.
+The Bible gives us the reason: “Through one man [Adam] sin entered the world, and death through sin, and thus death spread to all men, because all sinned.”2 We cannot help that we are born with the tendency to sin, but each of us has also become guilty of deliberate acts of sin.

 No amount of hand washing or disinfectant can halt the spread of sin; the entire human race is already infected, and what’s worse, the mortality rate is 100%.
 Physical death is only part of the result of this “disease” called sin.
 The far greater consequence extends throughout eternity.

-The Bible says that “it is appointed unto men once to die, but after this the judgment.”3 God is absolutely holy, and any sin is unacceptable to Him.
+The Bible says that “it is appointed for men to die once, but after this the judgment.”3 God is absolutely holy, and any sin is unacceptable to Him.
 Anyone who dies with their sin unforgiven is forever separated from God, and consequently from all that is good.
 Jesus Himself repeatedly warned about the great danger of eternal punishment.
 Dear friend, this is real!
 God has provided a remedy, but if you haven’t received it yet, you are at this moment still in tremendous danger.